The Career & Technical Scholarship (CTS) application is open until Tuesday, October 24, 2023 at 9 p.m. PST.

 What if I am not eligible for RJI?
 That’s okay!
 You do not need to be eligible for RJI to receive the Career & Technical Scholarship.
 RJI supports a small selection of students within the Career & Technical Scholarship program.

 - Be a rural county resident.
-That means you live in any Washington county EXCEPT King, Pierce, Snohomish, Kitsap, Thurston, Clark, Benton, and Spokane;
+That means you live in any Washington state county EXCEPT King, Pierce, Snohomish, Kitsap, Thurston, Clark, Benton, and Spokane; or be a high school graduate from a school district with fewer than 2,000 students.

 Frequently Asked Questions (FAQs)